-- Allowed flexible working hours and work from home, and distributed COVID-19 rapid antigen test kits, disinfectant detergents and alcohol-based hand sanitisers to employees during the COVID-19 pandemic - Reimbursed the staff for COVID-19 testing fees in some circumstances - Implemented precautionary measures at the Annual General Meeting to ensure the safety of all attendees - Adopted split team arrangements during the fifth wave of COVID-19 pandemic which physically segregate the teams to avoid the risk of infection among teams - Requested guests and staff to measure the body temperature and wear surgical masks upon entering the hotel premises to protect them from a possible virus infection - Participated in the annual fire and evacuation drill organised by the respective building managers to familiarise with the fire evacuation route and strengthen awareness of fire precaution - Organised emergency drill in the hotel to facilitate the coordination, communication and evacuation processes between departments - · Conducted regular inspections of the facilities and safety measures at its workplace - Provided additional and special safety work guidelines and equipment for the site workers - Rosedale Hotel Kowloon participated in "Project VanGUARD" which was jointly organised by Kowloon West Region Police and Hong Kong Hotels Association to ensure the safety and security of the guests
+- Allowed work from home and distributed COVID-19 rapid antigen test kits to employees during the COVID-19 pandemic - Implemented precautionary measures at the Annual General Meeting to ensure the safety of all attendees - Participated in the annual fire and evacuation drill organised by the respective building managers to familiarise with the fire evacuation route and strengthen awareness of fire precaution - Conducted regular inspections of the facilities and safety measures at its workplace - Provided additional and special safety work guidelines and equipment for the site workers

 The occupational safety and health related policies and practices are regularly reviewed by the Group so that preventive and corrective measures are implemented to minimise occupational health and safety hazards.
-During the Year, the Group achieved zero work-related fatalities (2020 and 2021: 0) and had 3 lost days due to work injury (2021: 0 day).
+During the Year, the Group achieved zero work-related fatalities (2021 and 2022: 0) and had 0 lost days due to work injury (2022: 3 days).